 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated May 07, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jul 31, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-For business credit card users, the Ink Business Preferred℠ Credit Card from Chase has the same point transfer features as the Chase Sapphire Preferred® Card, and you can combine points from both cards as well as those of any other cards that earn Ultimate Rewards® points like the Chase Freedom®.
+For business credit card users, the Ink Business Preferred℠ Credit Card has the same point transfer features as the Chase Sapphire Preferred® Card, and you can combine points from both cards, as well as those of any other cards that earn Ultimate Rewards® points, like the Chase Freedom®.

 Earn 80,000 bonus points

 Earn 3 points per $1 in select business categories

 Points are worth 25% more when you redeem for travel through Chase Ultimate Rewards